egrivel/vacationblog/README.md

 a custom way for me to keep a blog while my wife and I are traveling on vacation.

-The reason standard blogs don't work for me is:
+The reasons standard blogs don't work for me are:

  - I want to run the same blog on multiple servers: my home Linux system, my Linux laptop that I am traveling with, and my public website.
 I want